Godfrey Hewitt Mobility Award

 Are males and females equally honest?
 Insights on the determinants of sexual ornaments in a sexually monomorphic bird species: the king penguin (Aptenodytes patagonicus)

-Applicant: Quentin Schull, University of Strasbourg, Strasbourg, France
+Applicant: Quentin Schull, University of Strasbourg, Strasbourg, FR

 Funding provided: € 1750